karno-bh/copypaste/README.md

 ## Design
 ### Chosen Protocol & High Level Overview
 The design of the project is to have a web service layer which will be responsible for downloading the needed file(s) by chunks within HTTP server.
-HTTP protocol chosen as a wide accepted one.Although there exists a range download for files in http however the author thinks that:
+HTTP protocol chosen as a wide accepted one.
+Although there exists a range download for files in http however the author thinks that:
 1. Range download design is more vulnerable for DDoS attacks since the client has control over the chunk.
 In current design the server defines the chunk size, so it close to impossible to block the server thread pool.
-2. The author thinks the web service design (REST based) could be implemented by any language modern much more quickly today because of wide acceptance of the HTTP protocol high level tooling.
+2. The author thinks the web service design (REST based) could be implemented by any modern language much more quickly today because of wide acceptance of the HTTP protocol's high level tooling.
 It is much more complicated for people to think in protocol details (HTTP headers for range download) than in data transfer objects.
 3. The control for the server side over the implementation within range downloads will be more complicated to code on the server side.
 It is lower details of the HTTP server.